modelica/ModelicaStandardLibrary/Modelica/Resources/C-Sources/_readme.txt

 libraries (.dll, .so) and dynamically linking library "ModelicaStandardTables" to "ModelicaIO", "ModelicaIO" to "ModelicaMatIO" and "ModelicaMatIO" to "zlib".

-If dynamic link libraries (*.dll) are to be built by Visual C++ on Windows the following linker optimization options in the Release configuration shall be set
+On Windows, when compiling libraries (.dll, .lib) or executables (.exe) with C sources including gconstructor.h, particularly, projects that build ModelicaInternal.c or ModelicaStandardTables.c, the following (optimization) options shall be applied in the Release configuration of Visual Studio 2013, 2015 or 2017:
-- /OPT:NOREF (non-working default is /OPT:REF)
+- Compiler: /Zc:inline (Remove unreferenced COMDAT) must not be set.
+Either do not set this option at all or explicitly set /Zc:inline- to unset
-- /LTCG (non-working default for Visual Studio 2015 is /LTCG:incremental) This is required for the projects including gconstructor.h, i.e., ModelicaExternalC.dll and ModelicaStandardTables.dll.
+- Linker: /OPT:NOREF (Keep unreferenced functions) should be set, in case /GL (Whole Program Optimization) and /LTCG (Link-time Code Generation) are set

 Build projects for the object libraries are provided under ../BuildProjects